bigeasy/cadence/README.md

 Cadence is a control-flow library for error-first callback style of asynchronous programming.
-You can reason about asynchronous programming as if it were linear.

 Cadence is my solution to the problem of the [Pyramid of Doom](http://tritarget.org/blog/2012/11/28/the-pyramid-of-doom-a-javascript-style-trap/).

-Cadence is one step after another, with robust try/catch error handling, finalizers, nested asynchronous loops with break and contine, and tail-recursion elimination to you'll never blow your stack looping.
+Cadence is one step after another, with robust try/catch error handling for asynchronous errors, finalizers for clean up, nested asynchronous loops with break and continue, and tail-recursion elimination to you'll never blow your stack looping.

-Cadence is tiny and fast.
-Cadence pure-JavaScript.
-Linear-esque logic without transpilers or future versions of JavaScript.
+Cadence does all this in pure-Javascript with no transpilers and without ES6+ features.
+Cadence is classic Javascript.
+Cadence is tiny.
+Cadence is fast.

 ### Cadence In a Nutshell